rodrigo-om/magicreator/README.md

 I was not up to date with Spring for quite a few years, having only used it in very small PoCs years ago, so it was quite challenging but an interesting experience learning more about it, it sure makes development faster when you get a grip on it.
 Having said that, I may have failed in some standard Spring good practices here and there from lack of experience with it, so feel free to point any of them.

 Another point I think is worth talking about is the Exceptions flow in a hexagonal architecture.
 Coming from a funcional language where exceptions are nothing more but "Failed returns", and thus harder to invade domain boundaries, I had to do a bit of thinking when organizing possible checked exceptions and wrapping them so the Domain API was understandable enough for code outside of it to integrate properly.
 I saw a lot of debate about wheter exceptions should be wrapped or not, if they should be checked or not... and I went with what I thought was more "secure" to the domain.
-But again, please feel free to disagree and suggest a better approach, I was a bit bothered by how "crowded" the could get with this solution.
+But again, please feel free to disagree and suggest a better approach, I was a bit bothered by how "crowded" the code could get with this solution.

 ----